 Not sure where to get good images?
 WordPress.com offers two, built-in, free photo libraries that you can browse through.
-You can learn more about finding free images in our support document, and here’s a list of places you can get good quality images for free:
+You can learn more about finding free images in our support document, and here’s a list of some places you can get good quality images for free:

 Got your header image?
+Using a Classic theme?
 Great, it’s time to upload it.
-Go to My Sites → Customize → Header Image.
+Go to My Sites → Appearance → Customize → Header Image.
 You’ll be able to browse your computer to find the file, then click Add new image:

 If you’re happy with the preview, click Save Changes at the top of the Customizer sidebar:

 Custom fonts and colors

-Once that’s done, go to My Sites → Customize to begin experimenting with custom fonts, colors, and CSS.
+For Classic themes, you’ll go to My Sites → Appearance → Customize to begin experimenting with custom fonts, colors, and CSS.

 You can have a lot of fun with custom fonts.
 We encourage you to experiment, but offer a few guidelines: